SEPAG Development Parent Starter Kit

 Dear [Name],

-Thank you for agreeing to serve as our SEPAG liaison.
+Thank you for agreeing to serve as our SEPAG leader.
 On behalf of our special education parent community, we’re excited to partner with you to launch [District Name]’s SEPAG and appreciate your support in making this a meaningful, collaborative effort.
 As we get started, we’re requesting your assistance with the following items, if possible:

 • District email address.
 Create a district email address for the SEPAG (sepag@[district].org)